byjg/php-anydataset-text/README.md

 ### Read from remote url

-`TextFileDataset` and `FixedTextFileDataset` support read file from remote http or https
+Both `TextFileDataset` and `FixedTextFileDataset` support read file from remote http or https

 ## Install